JamesIves/github-pages-deploy-action/README.md

 ## Support 💖

 This project would not be possible without all of our fantastic [contributors](https://github.com/JamesIves/github-pages-deploy-action/graphs/contributors).
-The project logo was created by [Paganini](https://twitter.com/paganiniart).

 If you'd like to support the maintenance and upkeep of this project you can [donate via GitHub Sponsors](https://github.com/sponsors/JamesIves).
-This project is distributed under the [MIT](https://github.com/JamesIves/github-pages-deploy-action/blob/dev/LICENSE) license.
+This project is distributed under the [MIT](https://github.com/JamesIves/github-pages-deploy-action/blob/dev/LICENSE) license, and the project logo was created by [Paganini](https://twitter.com/paganiniart).